GuenterQuast/picoDAQ/README.md

        value per Channel (e.g. peak Voltage, effective Voltage etc.).
 Values are passed to the sub-process via a multiprocessing Queue.

-The script *runDAQ.py* gives an example of how to use all of the above.
+The script `runDAQ.py` gives an example of how to use all of the above.
 For a full demo, connect the output of a PicoScope's signal generator to channel *B*, and eventually an open cable to Channel *A* to see random noise.
-Use the configuration file *DAQconfig.json*, which contains the configuration files *BMconfig.json* for the Buffer Manager and *PSConfig.json* for the PicoScope.
-As a hook for own extensions, own python code may be included.
-An example for this is the configuration *DAQ_Cosmo.json*, which includes a code snippet *anaDAQ.py* to start a dedicated consumer for signal filtering and analysis (see *pulseFilter* below for another example).
+Use the configuration file `DAQconfig.json`, which specifies the configuration files `BMconfig.json` for the Buffer Manager and `PSConfig.json` for the PicoScope.
+As a hook for own extensions, user code may be included.
+An example for this is shown in the configuration file `DAQ_Cosmo.json`, which points to a code snippet *anaDAQ.py* to starts some example consumers (code in `exampleConsumers.py`).

-The consumer *pulseFilter.py* is an implementation of a convolution filter to search for characteristic signal shapes in an input waveform.
-The present example is tailored to identify short pulses from muon detectors.
-In first step, the trigger is validated by cross-correlation with a signal template.
-Coincidences around the time of the trigger signal are identified an all connected channels.
-The thirst step consists of a searches for additional pulses after the triggering event, indicating the decay of a stopped muon in or near the detector.
+The directory `examples/` contains configuration files and a special consumer   `pulseFilter.py`, which implements a convolution filter to search for characteristic signal shapes in an input waveform.
+The present example is tailored to identify short pulses from muon detectors (the scintillator panels of the *CosMO*-experiment by "Netzwerk Teilchenwelt", http://www.teilchenwelt.de).
+In a first step, the trigger is validated by cross-correlation with a signal template located around the trigger time.
+Coincidences near a validated triggering pulse are searched for in all connected channels.
+The thirst step performs a searches for additional pulses after the triggering event, indicating the decay of a stopped muon in or near the detector.
 This simple set-up allows to measure the mean muon lifetime in the muon rest frame (2.2 µs).
+To run the example, connect one, two or three panels to your PicoScope and type
+`./runDAQ.py DAQ_Cosmo.json`.

 ## Installation of the package

 This python code is compatible with *python* versions 2.7 and 3.5.
+It was tested with PicoScope device classes PS2000, PS2000a, PS3000a and PS4000 under Ubuntu, openSUSE Leap and on RaspberryPi.
+Graphical displays are implemented with `matplotlib`.

 **Requirements:**

   - The low-level drivers and C-libraries contained in the Pico Technology